cangeorgecode/django_vps_setup/README.md

 ## Configure gunicorn service file
-- You need a gunicorn service file for each app at /etc/systemd/system/problem_bank_gunicorn.service Gunicorn service file template
+- You need a gunicorn service file for each app at /etc/systemd/system/problem_bank_gunicorn.service
+- The /var/www/django_app/<app_name>.sock file will be created on its own

+Gunicorn service file template
 ```
 [Unit]